TranHuuDat2004/Music_WebJava/README.md

-# Music Bliss: A Full-Stack Music Streaming Web Application
+# Music : A Full-Stack Music Streaming Web Application

-Welcome to Music Bliss, a dynamic web application designed for music enthusiasts and administrators.
+Welcome to Music , a dynamic web application designed for music enthusiasts and administrators.
 Users can explore a vast library of songs, discover artists, listen to their favorite tracks, and stay updated with music news and events.
 Administrators have comprehensive tools to manage content, users, and gain insights through a dedicated dashboard.

 ## ✨ Features